Seven Keys to Radio Advertising Success

 Just like with every ad you create, you must know your target audience.
 Advertising your western gear store on a country station makes a lot of sense.
 Advertising a teen clothing store on the same station doesn't.

 Radio stations also offer programs you'll want to know more about before you buy.
-You won't want to advertise your Christian bookstore during a program that has a raunchy sense of humor.
-Not that Christians don't have a sense of humor, but be appropriate.
+You won't want to advertise your religious bookstore during a program that has a raunchy sense of humor.
+Be appropriate.

 A radio commercial needs to air multiple times before it sinks in with the listener.
 Running your commercial once a week for a month isn't going to be enough.